gurivier/pysourcecloze/doc/quick_start_guide.md

 ## STEP 1: Editing Your Lexicon (.json)<a id="editing"/>

 Describe your lexicon in a JSON file.
+The letter case for the patterns is sensitive by default, but it can be set explicitely to "sensitive" or "insensitive".

 Three sample examples for C and PHP programs, HTML pages, and SQL queries: